alphagov/govuk-developer-docs/source/manual/cdn.html.md

 See the Varnish/Fastly docs for what these mean.
 Check out the Fastly [debugging guide](https://docs.fastly.com/guides/debugging/checking-cache#using-curl) for more details on testing.

+## Access controls on cache clearing

+Our [Fastly Varnish config][vcl_config] restricts HTTP purges to specific IP addresses (otherwise anyone would be able to purge the cache).

-## Fastly's IP ranges
+## Fastly's IP ranges and our access controls on origin servers

 Fastly publish their cache node [IP address ranges as JSON from their API][fastly_ips].
-We use these IP addresses in 2 places:
+We use these IP addresses in two places:

 - Origin has [firewall rules][] in place so that only our office and Fastly can connect.
-- Our [Fastly Varnish config][vcl_config] restricts HTTP purges to specific IP addresses (otherwise anyone would be able to purge the cache).
+This is updated automatically using the [Fastly Terraform provider](https://registry.terraform.io/providers/fastly/fastly/latest/docs) when the [infra-security-groups](https://github.com/alphagov/govuk-aws/tree/master/terraform/projects/infra-security-groups) module is deployed.
+Triggering the deployment is still a manual step though.
+- Performance Platform, which is still hosted in Carrenza/6degrees, has similar restrictions in place but this list is updated manually - see below.

-We have [a Jenkins job "Check CDN IP Ranges"][check-cdn-ip-ranges] which will start to fail if our Fastly IPs don't match the IPs returned from the Fastly API.
-If you see this alert, you can [let GOV.UK Replatforming know][raise-with-re] and they will update our list of Fastly IPs to match the ones listed by Fastly.
+We have [a Jenkins job "Check CDN IP Ranges"][check-cdn-ip-ranges] which will start to fail if the Fastly IPs in our Carrenza/6degrees firewall rules don't match the ones returned from the Fastly API.
+This check is only relevant for Carrenza/6degrees, which hosts Performance Platform.
+It does not apply to the rest of GOV.UK.

-Updating the firewall rules in Carrenza with new Fastly IPs used to be done by committing the change to the [govuk-provisioning][govuk-provisioning] repo and to then deploy the firewall through a Jenkins job.
-This process is broken at the moment since the code base has diverged from the state of the firewall.
-While this is remedied we have to add the new rules manually - this is how to do it:
+Updating the firewall rules in Carrenza with new Fastly IPs is a manual process.
+The [SREs currently in Replatforming team][raise-with-re] can help with this:

 1. You will need to install [vcd-cli][vcd-cli] to use the following scripts.
 2. Connect to the [Carrenza VPN][carrenza-vpn]